 When and how do I receive the actual funds?
 There are different ways that you can receive the funds from a reverse mortgage.
 You can take it in a lump sum, a line of credit, for specified monthly term, or you can take a monthly payment for the rest of your life.
 No funds can be distributed until three days after closing.
 Each method has different benefits and should be considered.

 How much money can I get?
 There are three factors that determine how much money you can get out of the equity of your home: your age, the value of your home, and the interest rate at the time of closing.
 The older you are beyond 62 the more money you can receive.
 Of course, the higher the interest rate, the fewer dollars you can receive.
 So, it is these factors together that formulate how much money you can receive.

 This sounds good, what are the drawbacks?
 While a reverse mortgage gives the homeowner liquidity, there are some factors to consider.
 While no money is required up front to obtain a reverse mortgage, there are expenses that are added to the loan balance.
 They usually amount to about 5% of the loan amount.
 Also to consider, is how long you want to live in the home.
 If the person intends to leave the home in a few years, the Reverse Mortgage becomes an expensive loan, after incurring the up front fees, and might not make sense.

 Where can I get more information?
-If you would like an estimate as to what a Reverse Mortgage can do for you, arrange your no-obligation visit by calling us today at 407-869-9800 or by clicking here.
+If you would like a no obligation estimate as to what a Reverse Mortgage can do for you, please contact us for a complimentary consultation.